Selected Handgun Detail

 Sights:white 3-dot, fixed low-mount rear

-Notes:pre-rail transition variant
+Notes:pre-rail transitional variant

 Manufacturer